Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Introduction

 Theory-driven computational models (mechanistic models) are highly influential across numerous branches of science \citep{lavin2021simulation}.
 The utility of computational models largely stems from their ability to fit real data $x$ and extract information about hidden parameters $\theta$.
 Bayesian methods have been instrumental for this task, providing a principled framework for uncertainty quantification and inference \citep{gelman2013bayesian}.
 However, gold-standard Bayesian methods, such as Gibbs or Hamiltonian Monte Carlo samplers \citep{brooks2011handbook}, remain notoriously slow.
 Moreover, these methods are rarely feasible for fitting complex models \citep{dax2021real} or even simpler models in big data settings with many thousands of data points in a single dataset \citep{blei2017variational}, or when thousands of independent datasets require repeated model re-fits \citep{von2022mental}.

 In recent years, deep learning methods have helped address some of these efficiency challenges \citep{cranmer2020frontier}.
-In particular, \textit{amortized Bayesian inference} \citep[ABI;][]{gershman2014amortized, le2017inference, gonccalves2020training, radev2023jana, gloeckler2023adversarial, elsemuller2024sensitivity, zammit2024neural} has received considerable attention for its potential to automate Bayesian workflows by training generative neural networks on model simulations, subsequently enabling near-instant downstream inference on real data.
+In particular, \textit{amortized Bayesian inference} \citep[ABI;][]{gershman2014amortized, le2017inference, gonccalves2020training, radev2023jana, gloeckler2023adversarial, elsemuller2024sensitivity, zammit2024neural} has received considerable attention for its potential to automate Bayesian workflows by replacing per-dataset inference with a learned inference model.
+By training generative neural networks on simulations generated from a probabilistic model, ABI learns a mapping from observations to posterior distributions, allowing subsequent inference on real data to be performed in near-instant time.
+This amortization trades an upfront computational cost during training for substantial gains in scalability and reusability, making Bayesian inference feasible in settings involving large datasets, intractable likelihood, or real-time constraints.

 However, due to the reliance on pre-trained neural networks, ABI methods can become unreliable when applied to data that is unseen or sparsely encountered during training.
 In particular, posterior samples from amortized methods may deviate significantly from samples obtained with gold-standard MCMC samplers when there is a mismatch between the simulated training data and the real data \citep{ward2022robust, schmitt2023detecting, siahkoohi2023reliable, gloeckler2023adversarial, frazier_statistical_2024}.
 This lack of robustness limits the widespread and safe applicability of ABI methods.

 In this work, we propose a new \textit{robust semi-supervised approach to ABI}.
 The supervised part learns from a ``labeled'' set of parameters and corresponding synthetic (simulated) observations, $\{\theta, x\}$, while the unsupervised part leverages an ``unlabeled'' data set of real observations $\{x^*\}$ without parameters.
 In contrast to other methods aiming to enhance the robustness of ABI, our approach does not require ground-truth parameters $\theta^*$ \citep{wehenkel2024addressing}, post hoc corrections \citep{ward2022robust, siahkoohi2023reliable}, or specific adversarial defenses \citep{gloeckler2023adversarial}, nor does it entail a loss of amortization \citep{ward2022robust, huang2023learning} or generalized Bayesian inference \citep{gao2023generalized, pacchiardi2024generalized}.